spacetelescope/bsync/docs/usage.md

 This is a folder that is on your local file system.
 This is the directory that will be copied into your Box.com instance.
 The directory file structure and subfolders will be preserved.
+The source folder is mapped directly to the destination.
+In rsync terms, think of bsync as doing a trailing slash.

 You can pass additional `PATHS` after the source folder (separated by a colon) to only sync paths in the source folder matching that glob expression